Doncaster Tel: 01709 770801

 VAT to be added on to all Glaze Prices

-If the UG bursh on is starting to dry out we would recommend adding small amounts of UG Medium
+If the UG brush on is starting to dry out we would recommend adding small amounts of UG Medium

 and re-mixing it all with a hand held electric mixer.